 - AOL Time Warner Cases I & II.
 We represented numerous domestic and international pension funds in these opt-out securities actions, including The Regents of the University of California – and obtained combined recoveries of $629 million.
 The Regents alone obtained $246 million – the largest individual opt-out securities recovery in history.

 - In re Wachovia Preferred Sec. and Bond/Notes Litig.
 Robbins Geller secured a victory for shareholders in an action involving the subprime mortgage fraud debacle.
-The global settlement, including $590 million that Wells Fargo agreed to pay, and $37 million from Wachovia auditor KPMG, is the largest recovery under the Securities Act of 1933 arising out of the credit crisis.
+The global settlement included $590 million that Wells Fargo agreed to pay, and $37 million from Wachovia auditor KPMG.

 - In re Dynegy Inc. Sec.
 Litig., Case No. H-02-1571 (S.D.
 Tex.).
 As sole lead counsel representing The Regents of the University of California and the class of Dynegy investors, Robbins Geller Rudman & Dowd LLP attorneys obtained a combined settlement of $474 million from Dynegy, Citigroup, Inc. and Arthur Andersen LLP for their involvement in a clandestine financing scheme known as Project Alpha.
 Given Dynegy’s limited ability to pay, Robbins Geller Rudman & Dowd LLP attorneys structured a settlement (reached shortly before the commencement of trial) that maximized plaintiffs’ recovery without bankrupting the company.
 Most notably, the settlement agreement provides that Dynegy will appoint two board members to be nominated by The Regents, which Robbins Geller Rudman & Dowd LLP and The Regents believe will benefit all of Dynegy’s stockholders.